 Behavior Issue LetterDear ______________,

 This letter is in support of and a follow-up to our conversation on ___________________(date).
 I wanted to let you know there has been no improvement in _________'s behavior this first day back.
-I do not expect a miracle the first day back after a weekend, but I feel that we will be better suited to resolve this most expediently if we keep communication of this issue on the table.
+I do not expect a miracle the first day back after a weekend, but I feel that we will be better suited to resolve this most expediently if we keep the communication of this issue on the table.

 We must hold _____________ accountable for his/her behavior.
 This is hurting people physically and emotionally, especially for the littlest ones being bullied.
 One of the most unfortunate incidences today was __________(tell story here).